-Visit our new hearing center site at atlhearing.net!
+For the latest and most up to date information, please visit our new hearing center site at atlhearing.net!

 A hearing aid is not a simple sound amplifier.
 Instead, it is a complex medical device with technology that can be programmed by an audiologist to meet your hearing needs.
 While hearing aids do not restore your hearing to “normal,” they can improve your hearing and listening abilities, reducing embarrassment, social stress, tension and fatigue.
 If you have a hearing loss, a licensed audiologist can determine the best type and model of hearing aid that is appropriate for your lifestyle and hearing needs.

-Basic digital hearing aids generally require the wearer to make some manual adjustments in certain listening environments such as turning a volume control up or down, or pushing a button to change listening programs.
+Basic digital hearing aids generally require the wearer to make some manual adjustments in certain listening environments, such as turning a volume control up or down or pushing a button to change listening programs.

 In contrast, a premium or more advanced hearing aid responds automatically to changes in the listener’s environment, making changes based on the signals being detected by the hearing aid.
 The hearing aid wearer is not required to make any manual changes.
 As the level of the technology increases in hearing aids, so do the availability of advanced features.